rqh656418510/hexo-pangu-better/README.md

 ## Disable for an article

-You can disable pangu for an article by `unpangu: true`.
+You can disable pangu for an article by `pangu: false`.

 ```
 ---
 title: Hexo add darkmode
 tags: [Hexo]
-unpangu: true
+pangu: false
 keywords: [Hexo, Darkmode]
 date: 2021-01-12 22:25:49
 updated: 2021-01-12 22:25:49